kaarthis/Projects/prd/security/custom-credential-provider.md

 #### Node Pool Level Configuration

+Note that, if selected, being able to access/pull the config/binaries (respectively) for the custom credential provider will be a part of nodepool creation/update.

+Initially, binary pulls from ACR will be treated normally (e.g. no caching, pulled at time of request input).
+If users observe unbearable latency/issues resulting from the bootstrap ACR pulls, we will iterate and introduce mechanisms to remediate.

 **Creating a node pool**

 Customers that create a new AKS node pool can specify the credential provider configuration using the `az aks nodepool create` command, and add in the `--credential-provider-name`, `--credential-provider-binary-image-tag`, and `--credential-provider-config-file` parameters to set up their credential provider: